cako/notorius/README.md

 The project is very much in its infancy, but key parts have already been implemented.
-So far it can open PDF files and generate annotations, but there is no integration between the two yet.
+So far it can open PDF files and generate annotations, but there is no integration between the two.
 There is also no way to keep track of annotations.

 Requirements